M-Shrief/astro-portfolio/src/content/blog/astro.md

 # What's Astro?

-Astro is an all-in-on web framework that scales in complexity with you as a business or a developer, it's not like a _Meta_ framework but a platform a base you start from.
-Rather than choosing a framework, and gets surprised after knowing its disadvantages then trying to solve this problems with other solutions.
+Astro is an all-in-on web framework that scales in complexity with you as a business or a developer, it's not like a _Meta_ framework but a **platform**, a base you start from.
+Rather being pushed to use a framework, and getting surprised after knowing its disadvantages, with Astro, you can scale its complexity when you actually need it.

-Astro makes you make this tradeoffs with awareness, only where you need to make this tradeoffs.
-Astro uses **Islands architecture** to make only the parts you want as reactive in the time you want it to be, rather than making the whole site reactive like SPAs -- engineering wise that's feels better.
+Astro makes you make this tradeoffs with awareness, only where you need to make this tradeoffs with **Islands architecture** to make only the parts you want as reactive in the time you want it to be, rather than making the whole site reactive like SPAs -- engineering wise that's feels better.

 Plus, it's **Server-first API Design**, Astro leverages server-side rendering over client-side rendering as much as possible to move expensive hydration off of your users' devices.